valtimo-platform/valtimo-documentation/extending-valtimo/plugin/custom-plugin-definition.md

 export {samplePluginSpecification};
 ```

-### Your plugin logo
+### Plugin logo

 Plugin logos are provided as a Base64 encoded string.
-This string is then imported in your plugin specification as shown
+This string is then imported in the plugin specification as shown
 above.
-Please be advised to keep the size down to a minimum, so resize your logo image before encoding it to Base64.
+The size has to be kept down to a minimum, so logo images must be resized before encoding them to Base64.
 A maximum height of 60 pixels is advised.

 [This website](https://www.base64-image.de/) is good for encoding images to Base64.
 After uploading, click `show code`,